salesforcecli/plugin-flow/messages/runtest.md

 # syncClassErr

-Synchronous test runs can include test methods from only one Apex class.
+Synchronous test runs can include test methods from only one Flow class.
 Omit the --synchronous flag or include tests from only one class

 # testLevelErr